xebialabs-community/puppet-xlrelease/README.markdown

 ##Overview

-A module that takes care of the installation and configuration regarding XL-Release by Xebialabs
+A module that takes care of the installation and configuration regarding XL Release by Xebialabs

 ##Module Description
 This Module is geared toward the installation and configuration of Xebialabs XL-Release.
 It will take care of the installation of xl-release on linux based systems as well as doing a lot of the standard configuration required to setup a production ready instance of xl-release.